 Old-School: An elegant sit-down dinner served on white linen and fine china by crisply uniformed waiters.
 Just a champagne toast, a cake-cutting ceremony, and a few hours of wedding dancing before the end of the night and then the reception is over.

 New Style: The best party you’ve never had an excuse to throw before now.
 Do you want to have a potluck dinner, followed by bouncing on a bounce castle and playing carnival games until the food trucks show up at midnight?
+Or perhaps there’s something special you have the DJ doing.
 If you can imagine it, you can find someone online to put it together for you.

 I guess what we’re trying to say here is that now more than ever, your wedding can be anything you and your partner want it to be.
 If you’re old-school, there’s no shame in it; but there’s also no reason to be tied down to tradition.
 Items like wedding sparklers can add a lot to your celebration.
 So can these other new versions of wedding essentials.
 Don’t be afraid to take a chance and make your big day exactly what you want it to be!